james-t-larson/neutral-times-api/taskell.md

     * [x] Use SwaggerUI to host a site that other developers can use to get docs and playwith the project
     * [x] Documentation should be  enforced in some way, use git hooks
 - On start, it should check if thre are any articles for the day.
 If there are none, it should generate them
+- Complete tests for article and model controller
+    * [ ] Complete edge case tests for model
+    * [ ]
+- Enforce SSL in lightsail instance
+- Implment Basic authentication if toggled on. use env vars
+- Integrate with the Event Registray
+    * [x] Get top articles from Articles endpoint
+    * [x] Pass article content into chat gpt to rewrite
+    * [x] Add api key to secrets